lolyu/aoi/linux/linux_multihoming.md

 ```

 ## linux as a weak end system
+### observations
+If a linux device A is multihomed:

+**RULE#1: A will have multiple routes to the same subnet destination, all the traffic to the subnet(no matter the source address) are always forwarded based by the very first route.**

+**RULE#2: For other devices in the subnet, say B, will have arp entries for those addresses configured on A mapped to the same layer 2 address, which is the physical address of the interface used to forward traffic determined by RULE#1**.

 ### build a multihomed linux
 * start a base linux container `multihome_linux`